Laura Prepon’s Baby Bump Was the Best Accessory on This Red Carpet

 Orange Is the New Black’s Laura Prepon makes one stunning pregnant woman.
 The 37-year-old, who is expecting her first child with fiancé Ben Foster, walked the red carpet last night for her new film, The Hero, in New York City looking effortlessly chic.

-The That '70s Show alum made the season’s hottest off-the-shoulder shirt into a maternity top, dressing her bump in a white and navy polka-dot top with a ruffled top.
+The That '70s Show alum made the season’s hottest off-the-shoulder shirt into a maternity top, dressing her bump in a white and navy polka-dot Envie de Fraise top with a ruffled top ($65; enviedefraise.com).
 She paired the chic look with a pair of dark wash jeans, and rested her hand on her belly, conveniently showing off her engagement ring in the process.
 She topped off the look with a wavy blowout and coral-colored lip, which popped against her fair skin.

 Her proud fiancé was by her side at the premiere, looking studly in a brown leather jacket and matching denim.